Adrian-Moss/ROMA/README.md

 # ROMA
-Customisation of ZenPhoto for the RCHS Online Media Archive
+Customisation of ZenPhoto / ZPBootStrap for the RCHS Online Media Archive A series of Modifications, Themes, Plugins and Others